 Relevancy in your ads is essential to increase your Quality Score, but they should also give people what they’re expecting from an ethical viewpoint.
 Providing false or misleading information will deter in building your brand – getting straight to the point will.

 If you’re struggling to find relevant keywords, there are plenty of ways of finding them.
 For instance, you can take the help of Google’s Keyword Planner.
 It does the hard work for you by looking at the top-performing keywords relevant to your business and identifying new keywords that will increase visitors being free to use on top of it.

 A headline that reflects what people are searching for attracts much more clicks, and Google celebrates these small wins by rewarding you with a higher Quality Score.
 Focusing on relevancy is a no-brainer.

 3. Emphasizing customer relationships

 With political advertising flooding our inboxes with fake news and endless scandals, the least which you need to do is to prioritize assisting your subscribers.
 Ruminate about what will help them before you jump to get more clicks.

 Ethics in PPC implies providing valuable information people demand, which will encourage them to turn to your brand.

 It would be helpful if you also made a deliberate effort to avoid things like click fraud.
-Being an all-around ethical brand is about acting morally in every sense, so trying to harm other people’s advertising won’t reward you with anything positive.
+Being an ethical brand is about acting morally in every sense.
+So trying to harm other people’s advertising won’t reward you with anything positive.